 Acceptance Letter

-An acceptance letter is a formal communication sent by a candidate to an employer to officially confirm a job offer.
-It serves as a written confirmation of the job seeker's acceptance of the conditions.
+A letter of acceptance is a formal communication sent by a candidate to an employer to officially confirm a job offer.
+It serves as a written proof of the seeker's understanding of the conditions.

 The letter typically expresses gratitude for the opportunity and confirms the applicant's commitment to joining the organization.